-Chirpy Cockney petty crook 'Budgie' Bird is the main character in this British TV series of the early 70s.
+Chirpy Cockney petty crook Ronald "Budgie" Bird is the main character in this British television series.
 Budgie was the eternal failure, with every scam, and every attempt to make his ...

-Chirpy Cockney petty crook 'Budgie' Bird is the main character in this British TV series of the early 70s.
+Chirpy Cockney petty crook Ronald "Budgie" Bird is the main character in this British television series.
 Budgie was the eternal failure, with every scam, and every attempt to make his fortune landing him further and further into trouble, either with the police, or with his untrustworthy sometime boss, the cynical Charlie Endell, a respectable club owner on the surface, and underworld villain below it.
-All attempts to put Budgie on the 'straight and narrow' by his girlfriend and awful ex-wife were in vain, and with an unflappable optimism, he bounced in and out of prison on a regular basis as the series progressed.Written by
+All attempts to put Budgie on the "straight and narrow" by his girlfriend, and awful ex-wife, were in vain, and with an unflappable optimism, he bounced in and out of prison on a regular basis as the series progressed.Written by

 10 of 10 people found this review helpful.